Double Indemnity (1973 film)

 Double Indemnity is a 1973 American made-for-television crime film directed by Jack Smight and starring Richard Crenna, Lee J. Cobb, Robert Webber and Samantha Eggar.
 It was a remake of Double Indemnity (1944) based on the film rather than the original novel.

 Plot

-A scheming wife lures an insurance salesman into helping murder her husband and then declare it an accident.
-The salesman's boss, not knowing his man is involved in it, suspects murder and sets out to prove it.
+Phyllis Dietrichson, a scheming wife, lures insurance salesman Walter Neff into helping murder her husband and then declare it an accident.
+Neff's boss Barton Keys, not knowing Neff is involved in it, suspects murder and sets out to prove it.